 A vendor that plans to submit a bid or proposal in response to a solicitation for a contract that is subject to M/WBE participation goals may seek to request a reduction in the goals by filing a waiver request with the contracting agency during the pre-bid or pre-proposal stage.
-The agency and MOCS then evaluate the extent
+The agency and MOCS then evaluate the extent to which the vendor's business model and subcontracting history is consistent with this request.
+In order to qualify for a waiver, a vendor must show both the capacity to execute the contract with less subcontracting than projected and legitimate business reasons to do so.
+A vendor that receives a full waiver has demonstrated that they would be able to fully self-perform the contract without using subcontractors if awarded the contract.
+A vendor that obtains a partial waiver has demonstrated that they will subcontract at a lower amount than the participation goal established by the agency.

-During the reporting period, vendors sought a total of 72 requests for waivers of the M/WBE participation requirements at the pre-bid or pre-proposal stage.
-Of those requests, 22 were denied, while 5 were approved as full waivers and 45 were approved as partial waivers, see Appendices - Table G. Since waivers may be granted only to vendors that demonstrate both the capacity to perform the prime contract without subcontracting and a prior contracting history of doing similar work without subcontracting, some of the waivers that were granted involved repeated requests from the same firms, as they sought multiple bidding opportunities.
+During the reporting period, vendors sought a total of 32 requests for waivers of the M/WBE participation requirements at the pre-bid or pre-proposal stage.
+Of those requests, 12 were denied, while 1 were approved as full waivers and 19 were approved as partial waivers, see Appendices - Table G. Since waivers may be granted only to vendors that demonstrate both the capacity to perform the prime contract without subcontracting and a prior contracting history of doing similar work without subcontracting, some of the waivers that were granted involved repeated requests from the same firms, as they sought multiple bidding opportunities.

-During the reporting period, six contracts were registered where a winning vendor obtained either a full or partial waiver of the total participation goal.
-Thus, of the 72 requests received, and 50 full or partial waiver requests granted, only six contracts ultimately had an M/WBE subcontractor participation goal impacted by a waiver request.
-For more details, see Appendices - Table H.
+During the reporting period, five contracts were registered where a winning vendor obtained either a full or partial waiver of the total participation goal.
+Thus, of the 32 requests received, and 13 full or partial waiver requests granted, only five contracts ultimately had an M/WBE subcontractor participation goal impacted by a waiver request.
+For more details, see Appendices - Table G and H.